-There is accumulating evidence that digital breast tomosynthesis (DBT) increases the detection rate and reduces the recall rate in population-based screening for breast cancer compared to standard digital mammography (DM).
+There is accumulating evidence that digital breast tomosynthesis increases the detection rate and reduces the recall rate in population-based screening for breast cancer compared to standard digital mammography.

 It is not clear whether the additional cancers detected with DBT reduce the number of breast cancers detected between screening examinations (interval breast cancers).
 It is possible that these additional cancers could be slow-growing cancers that would never have caused symptoms and would have never been detected without participation in screening (overdiagnosis).

-A project group from the University of Sydney in Australia wants to investigate this issue by combining data from studies performed in population-based screening programs for breast cancer in Norway, Sweden and Italy.
+A project group from the University of Sydney in Australia aims to investigate this issue by combining data from studies performed in population-based screening programs for breast cancer in Norway, Sweden and Italy.

 The aim of their study is to use individual-level data to examine the interval cancer rates among women screened with DBT compared to DM.
 Their study will also compare the rates of breast cancer detected through screening (screen-detected breast cancer) and recall associated with the two screening techniques.

-BreastScreen Norway will participate by providing screening information stored at the Cancer Registry of Norway, in accordance with the Cancer Registry Regulations (kreftregisterforskriften).
+BreastScreen Norway participate in the project by providing screening information from the Cancer Registry of Norway, in accordance with the Cancer Registry Regulations (kreftregisterforskriften).

-The project team will not contact women whose data will be used in the project.
+This study is registry-based, and the women included will not be contacted regarding the project.
 It will be impossible to identify individuals from any published study results.

-The University of Sydney (Australia) is the principal investigator of the project, and in charge of checking, managing and analysing the collective database, as well as getting necessary approvals in Australia.
+The University of Sydney (Australia) is the principal investigator of the project, and in charge of checking, managing and analysing the collective database, as well as obtaining necessary approvals in Australia.

-The Cancer Registry of Norway is a project collaborator and is responsible for getting the necessary ethical approvals in Norway, as well as extracting, pseudonymizing and delivering data to the project.
+The Cancer Registry of Norway is a collaborator and is responsible for obtaining the necessary ethical approvals in Norway, as well as extracting, pseudonymizing and delivering data to the project.

 Lund University (Sweden) and Azienda Provincale Servizi Sanitari (Italy) are also project collaborators.
-They are responsible for getting necessary ethical approvals and delivering data from studies performed in their countries to the project.
+They are responsible for obtaining necessary ethical approvals and delivering data from studies performed in their countries to the project.